FGA Notes @11G

 -

-.
+audit_trail: Specifies the destination (DBorXML) of fine-grained audit records.
+Also specifies whether to populateLSQLTEXTandLSQLBINDinFGA_LOG$.
 However, be aware that sensitive data, such as credit card information, can be recorded in clear text.
 See "Auditing Sensitive Information" for how you can handle this scenario.

-, then the XML files are written to the directory specified by theAUDIT_FILE_DEST
+If you set theaudit_trailparameter toXML, then the XML files are written to the directory specified by theAUDIT_FILE_DESTinitialization parameter.

 -

-parameter, then this parameter determines whether to audit all or specific columns.
+audit_column_opts: If you specify more than one column in theaudit_columnparameter, then this parameter determines whether to audit all or specific columns.
 See "Auditing Specific Columns and Rows" for more information.

 BEGIN DBMS_FGA.ADD_POLICY( object_schema => 'HR', object_name => 'EMPLOYEES', policy_name => 'chk_hr_employees', enable => TRUE, statement_types => 'INSERT, UPDATE, SELECT, DELETE', audit_trail => DBMS_FGA.DB+DBMS_FGA.EXTENDED); END; / DBMS_FGA.DISABLE_POLICY( object_schema => 'HR', object_name => 'EMPLOYEES', policy_name => 'chk_hr_employees'); DBMS_FGA.DROP_POLICY( object_schema => 'HR', object_name => 'EMPLOYEES', policy_name => 'chk_hr_employees');